ViFLara/Statistics-and-Machine-Learning/README.md

 # pandas

-Statistics and Libraries Concepts in Python
+Statistics, Libraries Concepts and Mechine Learning in Python